Introducing the ‘New Normal’ for Ice Machines… Scotsman XSafe

 XSafe is a totally natural sanitation system which is fully integrated inside the ice machine.
 It operates automatically 24 hours a day 7 days a week to keep your ice making equipment clean and safe.
-The system destroys over 99% of known viruses and bacteria, and substantially reduces the formation of mould, mildew, yeast and slime within the machine preventing unpleasant odours from occurring.
+The system destroys over 99% of known viruses and bacteria (including corona-viruses), and substantially reduces the formation of mould, mildew, yeast and slime within the machine preventing unpleasant odours from occurring.

 How does it work?

 The XSafe process simply replicates the positive effects of UV sunlight.
 A powerful UV light bulb creates a highly-reactive enriched oxygen mixture.
 This mixture has very high oxidation properties which can destroy viruses & bacteria and prevent the growth of mould, mildew, slime, and odours.
 The reactive oxygen mixture is produced continually, flowing throughout the machine at all times.
 Keeping the ice machine, and anything inside it, hygienically clean and free from all known bacteria and viruses (including corona-viruses).

 What is the content of the “highly reactive oxygen mixture” generated by XSafe?